-UK Brexit party scores big as Conservatives, Labour falter
+UK Brexit Party scores big as Conservatives, Labour bashed

 The results reflect an electorate deeply divided over Britain’s 2016 decision to leave the EU, but united in anger at the two long-dominant parties, the Conservatives and Labour, who have brought the Brexit process to deadlock.

+Labour paid for a fence-sitting Brexit policy that saw the party dither over whether to support a new referendum that could halt Brexit.

-Some senior Labour figures said after the party’s weak performance that it must now take a strong stance in favor of a second referendum on Brexit, but party leader Jeremy Corbyn declined to make his positon clear.
-He still says the country needs either a general election or a referendum on Brexit.
+Some senior Labour figures said after the party’s weak performance that it must now take a strong stance in favor of a second referendum on Brexit,

+“There should be a (new Brexit) referendum and we should campaign to remain,” said Labour foreign affairs spokeswoman Emily Thornberry.

+But party leader Jeremy Corbyn declined to make his position clear.
+He still said the country needed either a general election or a referendum on Brexit.

-“With the Conservatives disintegrating and unable to govern, and parliament deadlocked, this issue will have to go back to the people, whether through a general election or a public vote,” he said, promising more “conversations” in the coming days.
+“With the Conservatives disintegrating and unable to govern, and parliament deadlocked, this issue will have to go back to the people, whether through a general election or a public vote,” he said.

+British politics has been in crisis since electors voted 52%-48% in June 2016 to leave the EU.
+But its departure, scheduled for March 29, has been delayed because lawmakers have rejected the divorce terms struck between the government and the bloc.

+After three defeats for her Brexit deal in Parliament, May threw in the towel on Friday, announcing that she will step down as party leader on June 7.

-Britain is participating in the EU election because it is still a member of the bloc, but the lawmakers it elects will only sit in the European Parliament until the country leaves the EU, which is currently scheduled for Oct.
-31.
+Britain participated in the EU election because it is still a member of the bloc, but the lawmakers it elects will only sit in the European Parliament until the country leaves the EU.

-Farage’s Brexit Party was officially launched in April and has only one policy: for Britain to leave the EU as soon as possible, even without a divorce agreement in place.

-But the election leaves Britain’s EU exit ever more uncertain, with both Brexiteers and pro-EU “remainers” able to claim strong support.
-Labour and the Conservatives, who in different ways each sought a compromise Brexit, were hammered.

 For more news from The Associated Press on the European Parliament elections go to https://www.apnews.com/EuropeanParliament